DHTMLX/docs-suite/docs/grid/api/gridcolumn_properties/gridcolumn_groupable_property.md

 # groupable

 @short: Optional.
-Enables data grouping by the values of a certain column
+Enables data grouping by the values of a certain column via the user interface

 ### Usage